PostHog/posthog.com/contents/docs/user-guides/organizations-and-projects.md

 2. **Administrator** – elevated level, like Member plus:
   - can always create and delete projects
   - can change project and organization settings
-  - cam manage access levels of other members (except the Owner)
+  - can manage access levels of other members (except the Owner)
   - can add and remove lower-level members from projects (if per-project access mode enabled)
   - can remove other members from the organization (except the Owner)